gardener/gardener/docs/concepts/node-agent.md

 # Gardener Node Agent

-The goal of the `gardener-node-agent` is to bootstrap a machine into a worker node and maintain node-specific components, which run on the node and are unmanaged by Kubernetes (e.g. the controller runtime, the kubelet service, ...).
+The goal of the `gardener-node-agent` is to bootstrap a machine into a worker node and maintain node-specific components, which run on the node and are unmanaged by Kubernetes (e.g. the kubelet service, systemd units, ...).

 It effectively is a Kubernetes controller deployed onto the worker node.